How to Choose the Best Probiotic for Your FamilyUpdated: April 24, 2017Natural Remedies

 It is a good idea to take a probiotic when traveling as it is protective of pathogens in an unfamiliar environment that you may come into contact with.
 For example, 1-2 capsules of BioKult is recommended twice daily for 1 week prior to traveling.
 During travel, 2 capsules twice a day is recommended and this should be continued for at least 1 week after arriving back home.

-For detailed information on using probiotics while traveling to help keep you well, click here.
+This article contains detailed information on using probiotics for traveling to help keep you well.

 Help!
 My Probiotic is Making Me Sick!